 In Brevard County's Public Nudity Ordinance, Playalinda Beach is specifically addressed.
 In the findings of the Board of County Commissioners, Playalinda Beach's nudity is specifically addressed and it is determined that nude sunbathing is not constitutionally protected.

 However, law enforcement has been known to look the other way unless there have been complaints or if the nudity includes sexual behavior.

 Along the same coastline two hundred miles to the south, Miami-Dade County operates a legal clothing-optional beach, Haulover Beach, where any given weekend, a thousand or more totally nude men, women, and children frolic in the surf and sun.

-Perhaps it is the irregular distribution and enforcement of nudity laws that is driving naturists to private nude and clothing-optional resorts and clubs creating a surge in their popularity.
-Resorts and clubs sit on private property which usually obtain land-use permits allowing the lifestyle.
+Perhaps it is the irregular distribution and enforcement of nudity laws that are driving naturists to private nude and clothing-optional resorts and clubs creating a surge in their popularity.
+Resorts and clubs sit on private property which usually obtains land-use permits allowing the lifestyle.

 Like other controversial issues, these may never go away.
 Nude and clothing-optional proponents may forever be locked into a battle with those that make and enforce the laws that govern the use of public facilities and seek to limit freedom of private land use.

 So, bare if you dare while you're in Florida, but be sure to check local laws wherever you go and be prepared to cover up if asked.

 Florida Nude Beaches